klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model.rst

    ``/glade/scratch/$USER/newton_krylov``, is specified by ``workdir`` in the cfg file.
    This is appropriate on NCAR's cheyenne supercomputer.
    The work directory contents for cime_pop are moderate.
 #.
+Invoke ``gen_invoker_script``, to generate the solver's invocation script.
+   The location of the solver's invocation script, which defaults to a file in the work directory, is specified by ``invoker_script_fname`` in the cfg file.
+#.
 Create a time mean irf file.
    The location of the irf file, which defaults to a file in the work directory, is specified by ``irf_fname`` in the cfg file.